jlevy/kash/README.md

 convert notes to PDFs or beautifully formatted HTML, or perform numerous other content-related tasks possible by orchestrating AI tools in the right ways.

-As I've been building kash over the past couple months, I found I've found it's not only faster to do complex things, but that it has also become replacement for my usual shell.
+As I’ve been building kash over the past couple months, I found I’ve found it’s not only faster to do complex things, but that it has also become replacement for my usual shell.
-It's the power-tool I want to use alongside Cursor and ChatGPT/Claude.
+It’s the power-tool I want to use alongside Cursor and ChatGPT/Claude.
 We all know and trust shells like bash, zsh, and fish, but now I find this is much more powerful for everyday usage.
 It has little niceties, like you can just type `files` for a better listing of files or `show` and it will show you a file the right way, no matter what kind of file it is.
-You can also type something like "? find md files" and press tab and it will list you I find it is much more powerful for local usage than than bash/zsh/fish.
+You can also type something like “? find md files” and press tab and it will list you I find it is much more powerful for local usage than than bash/zsh/fish.
-If you're a command-line nerd, you might like it a lot.
+If you’re a command-line nerd, you might like it a lot.

 But my hope is that with these enhancements, the shell is also far more friendly and usable by anyone reasonably technical, and does not feel so esoteric as a typical Unix